evoisec/sensor-data-analytics/README.md

 ### Spark/Databricks ETL and Analytics Pipeline Jobs

-The rest of the Functionality of the solution is implemented with Spark/Databricks ETL Jobs
+The rest of the Functionality of the solution is implemented with Spark/Databricks ETL Jobs written in scala

 https://github.com/evoisec/sensor-data-analytics/tree/master/src/main/scala